CalebKornegay/ECE469/analysis/README.md

 The predicted class is: male
 ```

-# Equal number of male/female
+# Gender Equal number of male/female (pruned male until only 12)
 ```
 Model: "sequential"
 _________________________________________________________________